jlynnraz/TriviaGame/README.md

 ## Jaimee Trivia!
 Welcome to Jaimee Trivia!
 Can you guess all the mishaps that have happened to Jaimee?
-Try your luck, but remember you only have 90 seconds to answer all the questions! **Horrible photos of Jaimee brought to you by Jaimee's boyfriend**
+Try your luck, but remember you only have 90 seconds to answer all the questions!
+Check all the boxes then click submit to see how many you answered correctly. **Horrible photos of Jaimee brought to you by Jaimee's boyfriend**

 ## Motivation
 Jaimee Trivia was created to utilize "Moment" in JavaScript to create a sense of urgency for the user through the use of a timer.
 Once the timer is up it will tally up the correct and incorrect answers for the user.